dulle204/WW21.Cinema/docs/user-stories.md

 Description: Add route protection for super_user if that role is introduced.
 Develop backend and frontend for this functionality.

-8. Include SQL Views
+8.	**Performance improvment**

     Description: Change some complicated queries with views.
+Present all improvments.
 Develop backend.